mui/base-ui/README.md

 ## Security

-For details of supported versions and contact details for reporting security issues, please refer to the [security policy](https://github.com/mui/base-ui/security/policy).
+Refer to the [security policy](https://github.com/mui/base-ui/security/policy) for details on supported versions as well as contact details for reporting security issues.

 ## Sponsoring services